godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

     if is_dead:
         return

-Now, when the player is dead, (s)he cannot look around with the mouse.
+Now, when the player is dead, they cannot look around with the mouse.

 Finishing the respawn system
 ----------------------------